axiand/axiand/README.md

 🕓 **CET (UTC+1)** / any/all

 If you're trying to reach out about one of my projects, please submit an issue or use the e-mail address on my profile - you will likely be ignored on any other platform.

+---
-See [my personal site](https://axiand.github.io/) for more info about me
+See [my personal site](https://axiand.github.io/) for more info about me.